dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 ### Default Value

-Each column type has an associated default value corresponding to the default value of its representation type, as defined by the .Net (C# and CLR) specifications.
+Each type in the IDataView system has an associated default value corresponding to the default value of its representation type, as defined by the .Net (C# and CLR) specifications.

 The standard conversions map source default values to destination default values.
 For example, the standard conversion from `TX` to `R8` maps the empty